novalagung/howto/docs/cicd-serverless-ebook-gitbook-github-pages-actions-calibre.md

 - Install `nodejs`.
 - Install `gitbook` CLI.
 - Build the project.
 - use `peaceiris/actions-gh-pages` plugin to deploy the built result to `gh-pages` branch.
-The Github deploy key that we just uploaded is used by this plugin.
+The GitHub deploy key that we just uploaded is used by this plugin.

 ### 2.5.
 Push project to Github repo